Chreece/GuestDoor/README.md

 # GuestDoor - Run Home Assistant automations from a local webpage using passcode authentication.

 This repository contains a Flask application running in a Docker container.
 Home Assistant (HA) authenticates with the APP using a rest command to store a passcode in the Postgres database.
-The application checks in the webpage if the entered passcode is correct, triggers the HA webhook if correct, or locks the IP after 3 failed attempts for 1 minute.
+The application checks in the webpage if the entered passcode is correct, triggers a HA webhook if correct, or locks the IP after 3 failed attempts for 1 minute.

+## Example usage

+Need to trigger home assistant actions without the need of Home Assistant APP (i.e. guests) with the help of a wepbage-passcode authentication.
+The address from the APP could be potentionally stored in a NFC tag.
+When user within the WiFi network scans the NFC, a webpage launches and asks for a passcode, if the passcode is correct, a Home Assistant action is triggered.

 ## Features

+- Trigger Automations without the Home Assistant APP, with a simple 4 digit passcode authentication.
+- It can be used locally (if it isn't exposed to internet)
 - Flask app running inside a Docker container.
 - Environment variables to configure the app.
 - Passcode stored and validated in a Postgres database.
-- Integration with Home Assistant for authentication.
+- Home Assistant authentication through Bearer API_SECRET for storing passcode.
+- Webhook trigger for automations.
 - IP lockout after 3 failed attempts for 1 minute.

 ## Prerequisites

 - Docker
-- Docker Compose (optional)
+- Docker Compose
 - Home Assistant setup for webhook integration

 ## .env Configuration